nathanmacinnes/pretendr/README.md

 });
 ````

-Each function creates a mock function and each object creates a mock object.
-(As
-a shortcut, `pretendr()` creates a standalone mock function which you can use as
-a dummy callback.)

-`mockFs` contains a `mock` property, which is what you pass in to your code for testing as a substitute for the real thing.
-This is virtually indistinguishable
-to your code from the object you are mocking.
+Mock objects, accessed via the `mock` property (or `Mock` for classes), are indistinguishable from the real thing.
+All your observer properties/methods are
+on the base object.

 ````javascript
 var fs = mockFs.mock;